robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 }
 ```

-^ Recall that post-factoring, our app has a flat hierarchy of model classes.
-Since we aren’t employing implementation sharing (beyond the storage of the properties themselves), this turns out to be _incredibly_ simple to migrate to a protocol instead.
+^ Recall that post-factoring, our app has a shallow hierarchy of model classes.
+We aren’t sharing implementations here (aside from the storage for `title`, &c.), so this turns out to be trivial to migrate to a protocol.

 ---